 This meandering road was actually built to service the tiny hamlets of Dalness and Gualachulain and thankfully for us nature-loving tourists that means we get easy access into this remarkable off-grid region of Scotland.

-The road is narrow and winding with lots of up-down, twisty-turny sections so you’ll need to keep your wits about you as you follow it, but thankfully there are plenty of passing places where you can stop the car to gaze at the landscape.
+The Glen Etive road is narrow and winding with lots of up-down, twisty-turny sections so you’ll need to keep your wits about you as you follow it, but at least there are plenty of passing spaces where you can stop the car to gaze at the landscape.

-While the herdsmen are possibly the most impressive peaks you’ll get the opportunity to view several others as you make your way to the car park at the tip of Loch Etive, but in my opinion the countryside at the foot of the mountains is just as impressive as the monumental ridges that line the glen.
+While the herdsmen are possibly the most impressive peaks you’ll get the opportunity to view several others as you make your way to the car park at the tip of Loch Etive.

 The scenery is the main draw for tourists willing to explore this part of Scotland but there are plenty of sporting opportunities in the area if you’re more into adrenaline sports than wildlife-watching.